spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 **Description**

-The responsibility of a `Factory` is to instantiate classes of a layer and inject dependencies during instantiation.
+The responsibility of a `Factory` is to instantiate classes and inject dependencies during instantiation.

 **Conventions**
 - `Factories` MUST NOT define/implement interface as practically they are never fully replaced.